Less than one month to go: deadline for historic single parent Parental Orders

 Collaboration is key to a stress-free separation

 Separation and divorce is undoubtedly one of the most stressful situations we can face.
 That's why we encourage couples to take a collaborative approach to managing their affairs.
-So how is it different?
-Collaborative practice has been designed to offer... [read more...
+What is collaboration?
+Collaborative practice has been designed to offer a... [read more...

 Separating?
 Make sure you consider your options

 If you're going through a divorce or separation, you have several options for addressing the practical and legal aspects of ending your relationship.
 Divorce rarely means going to court.
 But when it comes to fixed fees, mediation and collaborative law,... [read more...